cyberark/conjur/design/oss_suite_release.md

   features will help us to do a better job of comprehensively testing and releasing completed features.

-In this effort, we will build a formal Conjur OSS Suite Release process to begin addressing these concerns.
+In this effort, we will build a formal Conjur Open Source Suite Release process to begin addressing these concerns.

 ## Desired Outcome
-There is an initial Conjur OSS Suite Release that validates compatibility of the included components.
-In addition, the infrastructure and tooling exists for creating future OSS Suite Releases that may include additional automated tests and components.
+There is an initial Conjur Open Source Suite Release that validates compatibility of the included components.
+In addition, the infrastructure and tooling exists for creating future Conjur Open Source Suite Releases that may include additional automated tests and components.

 ## Acceptance Criteria
-- All key components of the Conjur OSS Suite will be grouped into a single Conjur OSS Suite Release.
+- All key components of the Conjur Open Source Suite will be grouped into a single Conjur Open Source Suite Release.
 - There is a special [release repository](https://github.com/cyberark/conjur-oss-suite-release) that is used to:
   - Pin the versions of the components included in the suite release.
-  - Add test case for end-to-end flows involving components of the OSS suite.
+  - Add test case for end-to-end flows involving components of the Conjur Open Source suite.
   - Automatically run test suite each day against component versions pinned in the suite release.
   - When the pinned component versions are changed and the suite version is